 Then came the beloved Living Wabi Sabi: The True Beauty of Your Life, which I wrote about lessons of the heart I’d learned after my dad passed away when I was a teenager.
 Thankfully, this book was widely embraced, lauded by TIME magazine, awarded a Benjamin Franklin literary award, and praised by reviewers around the world.
 But my favorite accolade was from Tina Turner, who was an inspirational figure to me and my family through our toughest times.
 In 2018, Tina told the New York Times that Living Wabi Sabi is one of her favorite books.
 How could I ask for more?

 While I was writing my first book, I left UCLA before completing my MFA (I was studying screenwriting and computer graphics/design) so I could co-found a technology company with my boyfriend at the time.
 While I was performing in shows like Evita and then later in my teens, I was also a major computer aficionado.
-When I was in elementary school my first computer was a TRS-80, then late I always had the latest Apple products, and loved video games from Atari, Coleco, and Nintendo.
+When I was in elementary school my first computer was a TRS-80, then later I always had the latest Apple products, and loved video games from Atari, Coleco, and Nintendo.
 (Fun fact: I later found out that many of my favorite video games were programmed by the guy who became my boyfriend and now husband!)

 On and off throughout my publishing career, I satisfied the techie side of my personality by working in Silicon Valley where I had the good fortune to be part of a few great teams.
 My experiences in tech include eVoice (acquired by AOL/Time Warner), Teleo (acquired by Microsoft), and being an angel investor in a variety of startups including IronPort (acquired by Cisco).